 Many varieties of artichoke perform well when grown from seed, but it may take a period of vernalization before flowering begins.
 Green ‘Harmony’ or ‘Symphony’ and purple ‘Opal’, ‘Concerto’ or ‘Tempo’ can all be grown from seed.
 Since artichokes have deep taproots, they are not well suited to container gardening.
 Seedlings should be handled very carefully when transplanting.
 It is easiest to simply plant them in the ground where you want them to give the taproot the freedom to grow deeply, without interruption.
 Artichoke seeds should be sown 1/4 to 1/2 inch deep at a time when temperatures are expected to be in the 70 - 75º range for a few weeks.

 Artichokes are heavy feeders.
-Using a side dressing (adding fertilizer next to plants, where it is watered into the soil around the roots, rather than digging it in), each mature plant will need 1/10 of a pound of nitrogen at the beginning of the growing season.
+Using a side dressing (adding fertilizer or aged compost next to plants, where it is watered into the soil around the roots, rather than digging it in), each mature plant will need 1/10 of a pound of nitrogen at the beginning of the growing season.
 Plants will also benefit from 1 cup of ammonium sulfate and 2/3 cup of ammonium nitrate during the harvest season.
 If you are like me and prefer a more natural approach, simply keep mulching the area around each plant with aged compost.
 Blood meal can provide the nitrogen.

 Artichoke pests & diseases

 Aphids and slugs are an artichoke’s most common pests.
 At the end of each growing season, many pests can be thwarted by cutting the stems to ground level and covering with mulch.
 Artichoke plume moths can be a problem in perennial beds.
 Artichoke curly dwarf is a viral disease that causes stunting and dark, necrotic (dead) spots.
 To avoid this problem, use only disease-free stock.
-Botrytis is a fungal disease that occurs after extended periods of warm, wet weather.
+Botrytis, or grey mold, is a fungal disease that occurs after extended periods of warm, wet weather.